when I first brought Briseis to our hut,

 And for all the wit you say she has,

-Briseis bears no mark or bruise from you."
+Briseis bears no mark or bruise from your corrective hand."

 I pound a fist.